CALLS FOR PAPERS

 All contributions should be sent electronically to: firstname.lastname@example.org.

-AFRICAN JOURNAL OF CRIMINOLOGY AND JUSTICE STUDIES Back to Top
+AFRICAN JOURNAL OF POLITICAL SCIENCE & INTERNATIONAL RELATIONS Back to Top

 African Journal of Political Science and International Relations (AJPSIR) is currently accepting manuscripts for publication.
 AJPSIR publishes rigorous theoretical reasoning and advanced empirical research in all areas of the subjects.
 We welcome articles or proposals from all perspectives and on all subjects pertaining to Africa, Africa's relationship to the world, public policy, international relations, comparative politics, political methodology, political theory, political history and culture, global political economy, strategy and environment.
 The journal will also address developments within the discipline.
 Each issue will normally contain a mixture of peer-reviewed research articles, reviews or essays using a variety of methodologies and approaches.